 4. Set the parameters according to T1 in Table 4.5.2.10.5-1.
 Propagation conditions are set according to clause C.2.1.
 T1 starts.

-5. SS schedules on PCell and PSCell continuously and UE shall start sending ACK/NACK reports.
-The SS shall monitor DTX on PCell and ACK/NACK/DTX on PSCell.
+5. SS schedules on PCell continuously and UE shall start sending ACK/NACK reports.
+The SS shall monitor DTX and ACK/NACK/DTX on PCell.

-6. If more than 98.5% of uplink transmissions on PSCell are received by SS then count a success for the event "ACK/NACK".
+6. If more than 98.5% of uplink transmissions on PCell are received by SS then count a success for the event "ACK/NACK".
 Otherwise count a fail for the event "ACK/NACK".